openmc-dev/openmc/docs/source/devguide/contributing.rst

 This applies to all changes to documentation, code, binary files, etc. Even long term committers and TC members must use pull requests.

-No pull request may be merged without being reviewed.
+No pull request may be merged without being independently reviewed.

 For non-trivial contributions, pull requests should not be merged for at least 36 hours to ensure that contributors in other timezones have time to review.